3 minute read

 When all this information is stored in different silos, it can present significant challenges, especially for your marketing operations.

 Studies have shown that 47% of marketers consider data silos to be the primary reason why they don’t have an accurate view of the customer journey.
 This makes it difficult for organizations to provide excellent customer experience.

 Businesses with siloed data find it difficult to set up a comprehensive and effective data governance framework that can keep them safe from data breaches and cyber threats.

 Such businesses are at high risk of failing to comply with data privacy regulations.
-Data silos limit an organisation’s ability to identify events that could lead to violation of data privacy regulations.
+Data silos limit an organization’s ability to identify events that could lead to violations of data privacy regulations.

 8. Ineffective data analysis

 Data analysis typically stores information separately.
 This presents a challenge when performing business analytics.

 Inconsistent data needs to be standardized and transformed before it can provide useful insights and value to your organization.